mehmetalici/invoicer/README.md

     - **invoiceMail.saluteName**: Salutation name for the email address holder
     - **invoiceCountStart**: Last invoice number before the start of Gmail bot
     - **pollInterval**: Period of polls in seconds for checking any incoming order confirmation emails
-    - **invoiceTemplatePath**: Path to your invoice template
-    - **OAuth2CredentialsPath**: Path to your credentials file obtained from Google Cloud console.
-Refer to the following step to create one.

 5. For Google OAuth Servers to identify the app, create a OAuth2 Client ID for the app following the instructions on below link: